DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ### 8.1 Simple comparison

-Initially I tried performing a simple comparison, storing a relative frequency to each key and identifying whether the isolated subsamples prominent frequency matched the relative frequency.
+Initially I tried performing a simple comparison, storing a relative frequency to each key and identifying whether the isolated subsample's prominent frequency matched the relative frequency.
 This was poorly defined and provided very little accuracy often mistaking keys for completely irrelevant or unbelievably different keys all together.

 ### 8.2 Supervised and unsupervised learning